bysz71/LeetCodeInCSharp/README.md

 + #136 Single number
 + #237 Delete node in a linked list
 + #28 Implement strStr()
++ #104 Maximum depth of a binary tree

 # Detail
 ## #136 Single number